chanzuckerberg/single-cell-explorer/dev_docs/deep_zoom.md

 ## Backend Image Processing & Storage

 - CXG Conversion Script: The backend uses a CXG conversion pipeline to process high-resolution spatial images and generate the necessary image tiles and manifest files (DZI format) for deep zoom.
+- Metadata API: Sends some metadata like image_width, image_height, resolution, scaleref etc. used in dot size calculation & normalizes spatial embedding so it aligns with the image underlay.
 - Storage on S3: The generated deep zoom assets (tiles and DZI files) are uploaded to a dedicated Amazon S3 bucket (spatial-deep-zoom).
 Each dataset has its own folder in the bucket (e.g., spatial-deep-zoom/{DATASET_VERSION_ID}).
+Note: The DATASET_VERSION_ID includes a dataset's revisions while a DATASET_ID does not.

 ## Content Delivery